MikeMcQuaid/mikemcquaid.com/blog/ReadMe.md

 # A Liberal Christian Liberal

-[A Liberal Christian Liberal](http://mikemcquaid.com/blog/) is the politics and religion blog by Mike McQuaid.
+[A Liberal Christian Liberal](http://mikemcquaid.com/blog/) is Mike McQuaid's musings on life blog.

 This site uses [Jekyll](http://github.com/mojombo/jekyll) for HTML generation and [SASS](http://sass-lang.com) for CSS generation.